kseans8/AJAX-test/README.md

 # AJAX-test
 This is a simple web app designed to school children on their knowledge of subject material.

+I use Ruby and Sinatra to serve it. with jquery that uses ajax to update the erb page.

 ## Getting Started
 Simply clone this repo:
 ```